 Recurrent respiratory papillomatosis is a rare, noncancerous (benign) tumor of the respiratory system, commonly affecting the voice box (larynx).

 Recurrent respiratory papillomatosis is caused by human papillomavirus (HPV), a virus that causes skin warts and genital warts.
-Infants may get infected by this virus as they pass through the birth canal if their mother has an HPV infection of her genital region.
+Infants may get infected by this virus as they pass through the birth canal if their mother has an HPV infection in her genital region.

 HPV infection of the airway can cause multiple, wartlike growths around the voice box and/or in the windpipe (trachea).
 The growths often come back (recur) after treatment.
 Rarely, they become cancerous (malignant).